floriankraemer/floriankraemer.github.io/_posts/2024-12-01-Are-the-SOLID-Principles-problematic.markdown

 **SRP**: If two things do different things separate them into different classes.
 A discount calculation must not be done within a repository class, because the only responsibility of the repository is to fetch data.
 Assuming you have a shopping cart, should be the tax and discount calculation part of the same class?
 No, because they do different things.

-**OCP**: OCP is often explained as plugin system in other articles, but this is more than just about plugin systems: If your discount calculation code is separated from the shopping cart code, its not only fulfilling the SRP principle but also the OCP principle.
+**OCP**: It is often explained as plugin system in other articles, but this is more than just about plugin systems: If your discount calculation code is separated from the shopping cart code, its not only fulfilling the SRP principle but also the OCP principle.
 You won't have to directly modify the shopping cart but you can modify it through discount calculator instance passed to it.

 **LSP**: Your discount and tax calculators should be replaceable without changing the actual behavior.
 A good example of behavior is when one discount calculator would throw an exception in the case it gets into a negative total while another one would do it correctly and return a total of 0.00.
 They behave differently and are not a valid substitution.
 The exception would force the shopping cart to change, because it now has to catch an exception.